seishinleblanc/ColorPicker/README.md

 # 🎨 Color Picker

-Follow the instructions in the workshop to finish the assignment!
+This is a practice exercise designed to improve JavaScript skills.
+It features three colored circles that are clickable.
+Once clicked, text at the top of the screen changes to output the name of the color that has been selected.